PopovEvgeniy/blackice/readme.txt

 Exit codes

-0: Operation was successfully completed.
+0: The operation was successfully completed.
-1: Invalid password length.
+1: The password length is invalid.
 2: Can't open the input file.
 3: Can't create the output file.
 4: Can't read data.
 5: Can't write data.
 6: Can't allocate memory.
-7: Invalid format.
+7: The invalid format.
-8: Invalid mode.
+8: The invalid mode.

 License